-Quality sleep and a healthy circadian rhythm (a 24-hour internal clock that is running in the background of your brain) has a specific role in enhancing immune defense, especially in the formation of immunological memory.
+This is important because your circadian rhythm plays a specific role in enhancing immune defence, especially in the formation of immunological memory.

-If you are travelling in different time zones on a regular basis, try consuming 2–3mg of Melatonin to reset the circadian rhythm.
+HealthOne tip: if you are travelling between different time zones on a regular basis, try consuming 2–3mg of Melatonin to reset your circadian rhythm.

-Vitamin A, also known as Anti-inflammation Vitamin, not only enhances growth and development but also maintains eye vision and enhances the immune system.
+Vitamin A, also known as the anti-inflammation vitamin, not only enhances growth and development but also maintains eye vision and enhances the immune system.

 6. Go for Garlic

 Garlic lovers unite!
 It’s an excellent way to boost your immunity because it releases allicin, a powerful antibacterial and antifungal compound.
 It also helps boost the proliferation of T cells, which are an essential white blood cell in the immune system.